Forms and Permits

 Septic System – $50.00 – residential, commercial and industrial uses.

-Driveway permits must be obtained to construct or repair the pipe that lies underneath a driveway or private road that enters onto the right-of-way of any City street.
-If the road is owned by the State, the resident must obtain a Highway Occupancy Permit from PennDOT.
+Driveway permits must be obtained to construct or repair the pipe that lies underneath a driveway or private street that enters onto the right-of-way of any City street.
+If the street is owned by the State, the resident must obtain a Highway Occupancy Permit from PennDOT.
 To improve a driveway with paving or concrete, please submit a Zoning Permit Application.

 $20.00 for installation of less than 24′ of drainage pipe.